-The National Health Council (NHC) serves as the united voice for people with chronic diseases and disabilities and their family caregivers.
-The NHC Policy team leads efforts to create a more accessible, affordable, comprehensive, and sustainable health care system.
-Guided by the needs and insights of our diverse membership, the NHC advocates for federal policies that promote patient-centered care, drive innovation, and strengthen the nonprofit health ecosystem.
+The National Health Council (NHC) is the united voice for people with chronic diseases and disabilities and their family caregivers.
+The NHC Policy team advocates for federal policies that improve access to high-quality, affordable care; support innovation; and strengthen the nonprofit health ecosystem.

 How We Set Policy Priorities